 The Richmond Shimada Commission hosts youth from Shimada, Japan, in March of every year for 10 days.
 If you are interested in hosting one of our guests in your home, please contact a member of the Commission for details.
 You may access the host family flyer and application by clicking the following links.

 Youth from Richmond high schools travel to Shimada, Japan in late June of each year to experience Japanese culture first hand for four weeks.
-Applications for the following year are posted in December.
-If you are interested in the program, please contact us.
+Applications for the following year are due in December.
+If you are interested in the program, please contact us of click the link to view the application for requirements and deadlines.

 Shimada is a city located in Shizuoka Prefecture of central Japan.
 It distributes lumber products, manufactures machinery and produces food products.
 Tea and mandarin oranges are cultivated on the plateau near the city.
 During the Edo Period (1600-1868), Shimada was a crossing point for the Oi River and was a prosperous post-station town on the Tokaido highway.
 Because of its importance in cross-Japan travel, Shimada has been depicted in woodblock prints by Utagawa Hiroshige and in poetry by Matsuo Basho, a 17th century poet who helped perfect the art of haiku.